webforj/webforj-documentation/docs/styling/getting_started.md

 ### Using the `App` class's methods

-The DWCJ's App class contains functionality to allow stylesheets to be applied to the application: `addStyleSheet()` and `addInlineStyleSheet()`.
+The Webforj App class contains functionality to allow stylesheets to be applied to the application: `addStyleSheet()` and `addInlineStyleSheet()`.

 The `addStyleSheet()` method will inject an external style sheet from a URL into a page, such as stylesheets hosted on CDNs.